tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The Crooked House was gone.

 I was back in Chamber 13, sitting beneath a lonely lightbulb dangling from a cracked ceiling.

-Ten minutes had vanished.
+The Boogeyman.
+The Red Queen.

+I groaned, hand running through my hair.

+I'd done a decade worth of therapy to bury those memories, and now they were resurfacing.
+Why?

+It'd all started the second the elevator had dropped, so was it something about the Sub-Vaults that was digging into my subconscious?

+Or was something else trying to get my attention?

+DING!

-The room had changed during my reverie.
-A new page sat in the typewriter now.
+The typewriter's carriage slid over.
+A page sat in the holster.
 Crisp.
 Waiting.
-Like it had crawled out of the machine itself.
-Its words were written in scarlet ink.
+It was new, fully typed, like it'd crawled out of the machine when I wasn't looking.

-The page was brittle, blackened at the corners, curling inward like it had clawed its way out of a fire that burned a hundred years too long.
-It smelled of damp earth.
-Of rot.
-Of stories buried too deep to forget.

-A date in the margin read October 4th, 1857.

-So it was old.
-Too old to be here.
+"What the hell...?"

-It looked like a journal entry, or something wearing the skin of one.
+It looked like a journal entry.
+That, or something wearing the skin of one.

 I hesitated.

-Didn’t want to read it.

-Didn’t want to know.

-But I had ten minutes before my guts were hung like party streamers, and when those are the stakes, ignorance feels more like a noose than a mercy.
-So I sat.
-Let the chair embrace me like an open grave.

-And I read.
+It didn't feel safe reading it, like the words themselves might be haunted.
+Or cursed.
+But I was less than half an hour from having my guts hung like party streamers, and I didn't have the first idea of how to escape.

+So I told myself that maybe the typewriter wanted to help.
+That maybe these words held the secret to my salvation.

+I couldn't have been more wrong.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_